stundenblume/platypus_doc/docs/source/odroid/index.rst

 -----------------------------

 There is no special procedure to install GAMS/Madara dor Odroid.
-Just follow the same procedure for :ref:`Raspberry Pi 3 <gams-rpi>`., using Ubuntu Mate 16.04.
+Just follow the same procedure for :ref:`Raspberry Pi 3 <gams-rpi>`, using Ubuntu Mate 16.04.

 Setting Up Peripherals